Leading Index for Indiana

 Updated monthly, the Leading Index for Indiana™ (LII) was developed for Hoosier businesses and governments to provide a signal for changes in the general direction of the Indiana economy.
 In contrast to The Conference Board’s Leading Economic Index and other national indexes, the LII focuses on key sectors that are important to the Indiana economy.
 Learn more about the index »

-Notice to Users: Regular production of the LII will be discontinued as of October 2014.
+Notice to Users: Regular production of the LII has been discontinued as of October 2014.
 Learn more »

 Note: Hover over the lower graph and move the slider to change the time period displayed.

-Last month, we noted that next month’s LII will be the last regularly released.
-This is because, as repeatedly stated, the interest rate component of the LII has been made useless due to Federal Reserve policy.
-Also important to repeat: the yield spreads that once foretold of changes in economic growth have proven to be less reliable.
-Last month, we cited a study by Wells Fargo Securities documenting that the relationship between the interest rate spread and GDP growth is questionable.
+This is the last month the LII will be released on a regular basis.
+To be more relevant, the LII would need to be reconfigured because the interest rate component of the LII has been undercut by Federal Reserve policy.
+The yield spreads that once foretold of changes in economic growth have proven to be less reliable as a result.
+For those interested in interest rate dynamics, please refer to a recent study by Wells Fargo Securities documenting that the relationship between the interest rate spread and GDP growth is questionable.
 While the interest rate spread is only one of five components of the LII, the tenuous relationship in this component would require a rethinking and reconfiguring of the design of the LII.

 Drivers of Change

-- The transportation and logistics component of the LII, the Dow Jones Transportation Average, increased a convincing 3.2 percent.
+The transportation and logistics component of the LII, the Dow Jones Transportation Average, rose a modest 0.5 percent.

 The historical series for the LII reflects regular monthly revisions in source data.
 Users that analyze historical trends in the LII are encouraged to update the entire data series to eliminate discontinuities in the data.